hal2001/NCAA/README.md

 TopSeed - The higher seeded team.

+TopCity - Hometown of the higher seeded team.

+TopST - Home state of the higher seeded team.

+TopTravel - Distance traveled by the higher seeded team in km.

 TopScore - The score of the higher seeded team in the first round game.

 TopGames - Number of games played by the higher seeded team, -9999 indicates a missing value.